meteorhacks/kadira-profiler/README.md

 #### Take CPU profiles of your Meteor app and analyze them.

-First install this package into your Meteor app.
+First, install this package into your Meteor app.

 ~~~shell
 meteor add meteorhacks:kadira-profiler